ottotech/ex-bitmasking-groups/README.md

 *ex-bitmasking-groups* is a small app (prototype) that uses the concept of bit masking to grant any user access to certain groups.
-This prototype is a ``CRUD`` type of application that comes with a UI in order to explore how the concept of bit masking can be used to allow users do some action based on the groups they belong to.
+This prototype is a ``CRUD`` type of application that comes with a UI in order to explore how the concept of bit masking can be used to allow users do some actions based on the groups they belong to.
 Because this app is just a prototype is just storing all the data in memory, that means if you stop the GO built-in server you will lose all the data; however, if you decide to use the app seriously I suggest you to use a different storage, like a sequel database.
 The design pattern I used to create this app is DDD.

 **NOTE:**
 This app is just a prototype of a more robust solution; however, I thought this might be interesting for someone so